Advice for landlords

 Where can I get advice?

-For more expert advice, please see the 'Who can Help Me?' section of the Fire Safety Law webpage.
+For more expert advice, please visit the 'Who Can Help Me?' section of the Fire Safety Law webpage.

 You can get more information on your responsibilities as a landlord from your Local Housing Authority.